-A century later, it is still impossible to not wonder what this repulsive yet intriguing building was.
+A century later, it is still impossible to not wonder what went on inside this repulsive yet intriguing building.
 The answer is surprising, though somewhat mysterious since little has been written about the attraction, its origins, or how people reacted to it.
 What can be pieced together involves racist carnival games, cameos by “the Rockefeller of vaudeville” and a creepy “monkey man,” and a glimpse into the uglier side of San Francisco’s celebrated exposition.

 When the African Dip game was introduced around 1910, Popular Mechanics heralded it as an improvement on the African Dodger, which had become “too old and commonplace.”
 Not to mention that it wasn’t always easy to find African-American men or boys for such degrading and dangerous work.
 The Jim Crow Museum of Racist Memorabilia has documented the injuries suffered by dodgers, including broken teeth and noses, skull fractures, and fatal internal damage.
 And public opinion in some places was turning against the game.
 A New Jersey newspaper ascribed the invention of the African Dip to the “progressive era.”
 New York passed a law banning race-based “ball dodger” games in 1917.
 (Nonetheless, Chicago’s Riverview and other amusement parks had African Dip-type games as late as the 1950s and 1960s.)